-A Uniform Resource Locator (URL), more commonly known as a web address, is something you see every day.
-At the same time, you may never have given much thought to how it works.
+A uniform resource locator (URL), more commonly known as a web address, is something you see every day.
+At the same time, you may never have given much thought to how they work.

 In this article, we'll explore a few of the basic elements of any URL, including WWW, HTTP, and HTTPS.
 Let’s get to it!